jordimarimon/scss-to-tailwindcss/README.md

 # scss-to-tailwindcss

-This library converts SASS/SCSS variables to JSON.
+This library converts SASS variables to JSON.

-This can then be used for the [tailwindcss](https://tailwindcss.com/) theme configuration.

-This way you can use all the power of SASS/SCSS with [tailwindcss](https://tailwindcss.com/) and keep one source of truth.
+You may be asking why this is needed?

-One of the limitations of using SASS/SCSS with tailwindcss is that you can't use SASS functions/mixins with your theme configuration.
+One of the limitations of using SASS with [tailwindcss](https://tailwindcss.com/) is that you can't use SASS functions/mixins with your theme configuration.
 For example, the following won't compile:

 ```scss